 This is a new technique and allows identification of small changes in genetic material that it may not be possible to identify with karotyping.
 Unlike FISH the chromosome on which the change is suspected to be on does not need to be known and a person's whole genome (all their DNA) can be checked for changes that may cause a genetic condition.

 This technique compares reference DNA to that of the patient, allowing the test to distinguish differences between the two sets of DNA.
 In this way, deletions or duplications and the affected genes can be identified.
 The patient and reference DNA are labelled with different colour fluorescent dyes and attached to a special glass slide called a microarray.
 The DNA is allowed to bind together sticking to sequences that match exactly and the fluorescence emitted is measured.
 If there is a lot more fluorescence from the reference DNA compared with the patient's DNA for one probe, this means that some DNA is missing in the patient (eg deletion) and vice versa.
-For an information leaflet on this test visit Unique.

 Descriptions of particular chromosomal formations are often written in a shortened form.
 This indicates the total number of chromosomes, the sex of the individual and the abnormal chromosome number.